 9 But behold, I say unto you that ye must pray always, and not faint; that ye must not perform any thing unto the Lord save in the first place ye shall pray unto the Father in the name of Christ, that he will consecrate thy performance unto thee, that thy performance may be for the welfare of thy soul.

 When we seek to do good the Lord will bless us in our efforts.
-That is his promise.
+That is His promise.
 By verbalizing our desire to do what God wants us to do, it strengthens our commitment to that very thing, just like bearing our testimony actually strengthens our testimony.
-I would like to speak to those who need to give priesthood blessings, but for the women, the principle is the same for those who need to teach a lesson.
+I would like to speak to those who need to give priesthood blessings, but for the women, the principle is the same for those who need to teach a lesson or serve in any ministering capacity.

 My point here is that when we have been trying to live up to our privileges as members of God’s kingdom on earth, we can do certain things and expect to have the Spirit participate with us in teaching us when we need it.
 Yes, there are times when we are left to struggle on our own so we can learn certain lessons, but those are NOT the rule.
 They are the exception.
 When we have been studying the scriptures and praying, paying our tithes and offerings, living the gospel and not just giving lip service to it, we can actually expect to have the Spirit’s help to open our minds and mouths when the need is there.